aidh-aadil/sparky-bot/README.md

 - `8ball` : Ask magic 8ball a yes/no answer and get a randomly generated answer
 - `translate` : Translate your text into another language
 - `periodic-table` : Fetch some information about an element
+- `random-element` : Get some information about a random element in the periodic table

 ### Economy system